Marabout: 15-18th centuries

 The marabouts' expanding influence in politics paired with their unique allegiance of the Muslim community eventually posed a real threat to the chiefs who had appointed them.
+In 1673 the Marabout War broke out in the Senegal river valley, with Nasr ad-Din, a Berber marabout, leading a Muslim coalition to overthrow several secular kingdoms before eventually being defeated.
+In 1776, inspired by the rise of the Imamate of Futa Toro, the marabouts of Cayor again began to agitate for political power.
+The Damel pre-emptively attacked, sparking a rebellion in which the marabouts were defeated and many were sold into slavery.
+The surviving marabouts played an important role in founding the Lebou republic and its capital Dakar on the Cap-Vert peninsula.

-In 1683, rising tensions between chiefs and the Muslim population led to a Muslim revolt in the Wolof kingdom of Cayor, which concluded with the installation of a marabout as Damel.
-In the years following the revolt, relations between marabouts and Wolof chiefs remained relatively calm until a period of militant Islam in the Wolof states in the middle of the 19th century.
-Militant marabouts primarily of Tukulor(l origin, called "warrior marabouts", completely rejected the authority of local chiefs and sought to install a theocratic Muslim state.
+Militant Islam once again emerged as a potent force in the Wolof states in the middle of the 19th century.
+Militant marabouts primarily of Tukulor origin, called "warrior marabouts", completely rejected the authority of local chiefs and sought to establish theocratic Muslim states.
 As the authority of chiefs and royal armies were undermined by propaganda and military force used by the warrior marabouts, Muslim resistors turned to local marabouts for guidance and protection from their oppressors.
 After three decades of war and conflict, the warrior marabouts were gradually ousted from the Wolof states as French colonists began to take a tighter hold on the region.
 As confidence in the leadership abilities of chiefs and rulers declined as a result of the conflict, marabouts emerged as the most trusted and revered source of leadership in Wolof communities.